ShriDattaMadhira/ShriDattaMadhira/README.md

 -
 - I’m interested in Software Development & testing, Data science, Cloud Computing, and AI/ML.
 -
-- I just started as a Computational Biologist co-op at Vor Biopharma.
+- I am a Computational Biologist co-op at Vor Biopharma.
 I will be working on optimizing data pipelines, optimizing databases (which includes migrating to a faster DB design), building a web application for visualizing DNA and RNA data.
 -
 - How to reach me - madhira.s@northeastern.edu